mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

 4. Search Function
 ==================

-   For implementing search function in Records list, search button for given table sould be pressed first.
+   For implementing search function in Records list, search button for given table should be pressed first.

    After it is pressed, Records.html page chances its directory.
-It calls search2 dunction in records.py
+It calls search2 function in records.py

    .. code-block:: python